rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ### Naturalism, monism, and reductionism

-TODO.

--   Hume on the problem of induction and the uniformity of nature, again.
+-   Hume on the problem of induction and the uniformity of nature, again
 -   Monism
 -   Parmenides
 -   Reductionism